 The theme continued further down the San Antonio River, where the Pearl Brewery has been repurposed as a hotel, restaurant and entertainment complex.
 It’s home to the Hotel Emma, an upscale property respectfully created from a building originally designed by famed architect August Maritzen in the Second Empire style.
 If you take a deep breath, you can still smell traces of barley they used to store here.
 Talk about authentic.

 The only question remaining after our river adventure was: Where will it end?
 For us, the final stop was a memorable dinner at Cured, housed in the Pearl brewery’s former administration building.
 Its menu is punctuated with organic ingredients and, as the name implies, cured foods.
 We had a chance to meet chef Steve McHugh, who explained the philosophy behind the food.
 That’s always a fascinating topic for our middle child, who loves food, in case you haven’t picked up on that.
 If you do nothing else, order the flatbread at Cured, which my entire family declared the best flatbread ever.
 Try the ice cream sandwiches for dessert, too.
+(Related: Aspire to travel the world?
+Read this before you go.)

 But the real ending of this journey hasn’t been written yet.
 Plans are in the works to expand the Riverwalk, which means the next time we’re here, we might have even more to explore.
 I think we’re ready.
+(Here’s how to find the best hotel at the lowest rate.)

 Where to stay